Leeo97one/discord-soundcloud/README.md

 # Discord Rich-Presence for SoundCloud

 **[STAND-ALONE INSTALLER](https://github.com/riverrrrrr/discord-soundcloud/releases)** *(~42mb)*
 *Just run the installer and it will add a shortcut to your desktop.
 It will install to AppData/Local/Programs*

 **NOTE -**
+- This is not an extension, it is a seperate browser for SoundCloud.
+Check preview below.
 - Currently, the app refreshes your status every 10-15 seconds, which means when you switch songs it may not change instantly.
 This is not a bug, **_this is a feature_**

 **KNOWN BUGS**